Linear Circuit Analysis

 Introduction

-The Laplace transform transforms a function of a real variable, (usually $t$ in the time domain) to a function of a complex variable $s$ (in the complex-valued frequency domain, also known as s-domain).
-The functions are often denoted by $f(t)$ in the time domain representation, and $F(s)$ or $ℒ\left[f(t)\right]$ in the frequency-domain.
+The Laplace transform converts a function of a real variable (usually $t$ in the time domain) into a function of a complex variable $s$ (the complex frequency, often called the s-domain).
+Time-domain signals are typically denoted $f(t)$, while their Laplace transforms are written as $F(s)$ or $ℒ\left[f(t)\right]$.

 In this chapter we study the basic properties of the Laplace transform and learn how to compute the Laplace transform of simple functions of time, derivatives, and integrals.
 In the next chapter, we apply the rules that we learn here to study linear electric circuits containing inductors and capacitors in time-domain.